Note: If you are introducing Congressman Byrne at an event, click here for a sample introduction.

 After completing his undergraduate studies at Duke University, Byrne received his law degree from the University of Alabama School of Law.
 He practiced law in Mobile for more than 30 years, always active in the local community through various service and economic development organizations.

 Byrne served as a member of the Alabama State Senate representing District 32 from 2003 to 2007.
 Byrne was elected to Congress in December 2013, to complete the term of Congressman Jo Bonner, who announced his retirement in May 2013.
 Congressman Byrne was elected to his first full term on November 4, 2014 and re-elected on November 8, 2016.

 In Congress, Byrne has established himself as an effective legislator by successfully advocating for local interests while also championing a smaller, less invasive federal government.
 Byrne has worked to support local industry through improved infrastructure, including the construction of a new I-10 bridge over the Mobile River.
 In an effort to shrink the federal bureaucracy, Byrne has pushed for the repeal of ObamaCare, fought to reduce the regulatory burden on small businesses and worked to rein in out-of-control federal spending.
 Byrne was a strong champion for the Tax Cuts and Jobs Act, which lowered taxes on Alabama families and helped spur economic growth.

 As a member of the House Committee on Armed Services, Byrne has been an outspoken supporter for a strong national defense and improved quality of care at the Department of Veterans Affairs (VA).
-Byrne has traveled with the Armed Services Committee to the Middle East to meet foreign leaders and visit with United States military personnel.
-Byrne has also used his position on the Committee to build support for the Littoral Combat Ship (LCS), which is built in part at Mobile’s Austal USA shipyard.
+Byrne has used his position on the Committee to build support for a stronger U.S. Navy and for the Littoral Combat Ship (LCS), which is built in part at Mobile’s Austal USA shipyard.
+He also played a critical role in the construction of a new VA outpatient clinic for veterans in Southwest Alabama.